JackFrancisD/pyApolloPhotosDownloader/README.md

 This is a Python 3.x script that extracts a list of direct links to high-resolution photos from [NASA's Apollo mission Flickr photostream](https://www.flickr.com/photos/projectapolloarchive).
 You then give that list to wget and download it all.

-The moment I saw they posted like thousands of photos, I had to have them.
-Trying numerous "Flickr downloaders" was disappointing to say the least, so I wrote my own script in like an hour.
+The moment I saw they posted likethousands of photos, I had to have them.
+Trying numerous "Flickr downloaders" was disappointing to say the least, so I wrote my own script under an hour.
 Decided to publish it, so I refined it a bit and here it is!

 ## How to use it